-This consultation will gather ideas and feedback from the Canberra community, stakeholders, partners, and others to inform the refinement of the proposed estate plan and park design.
-We are particularly keen to explore place considerations for the estate and staging for the park construction, to build a waterfront all Canberrans and visitors can enjoy.
+We will continue to gather your ideas and feedback from the Canberra community, stakeholders, partners, and others to inform the refinement of the proposed estate plan and park design.

 We invite you to subscribe for notifications to continue your involvement as the project progresses.

 We acknowledge the Ngunnawal people as traditional custodians of the ACT and recognise any other people or families with connection to the lands of the ACT and region.
 We acknowledge and respect their continuing culture and the contribution they make to the life of this city and this region.